 What is sugar?

-The sugar we’re most familiar with are the white crystals, typically derived from plants including sugar cane and sugar beet, this simple carbohydrate is broken down quickly by the body.
+The sugar we’re most familiar with is the white crystal form.
+Typically derived from plants including sugar cane and sugar beet, this simple carbohydrate is broken down quickly by the body.
 We know that eating too much sugar isn't good for our health.
-Research has shown that consuming high amounts of sugar contributes to conditions such as obesity, heart disease, type 2 diabetes, tooth decay and may cause mood changes.
+Research has shown that consuming high amounts contributes to conditions such as obesity, heart disease, type 2 diabetes, tooth decay and may cause mood changes.

 Whether you're looking for sugar-free baking guides or simply want to find out your recommended daily amounts, find all the answers in our sugar hub.

-By making a few adjustments to your diet you may be able to reduce the unnecessary sugar in your diet.
+Reducing your sugar intake can be easier than you think, by simply making a few adjustments to your diet you may be able to reduce some of the unnecessary sugar that you eat.

 1. Reduce the sugar you add to hot drinks